 Option 3: To run or debug tests through a previously saved run/debug configuration

 Choose the required PHPSpec configuration from the list on the tool bar and click or .

 Option 4: To create a custom run/debug configuration

 - In the Project view, select the file or folder with the tests to run and choose Create run configuration on the context menu.
 Alternatively, choose Run | Edit Configurations on the main menu, then click and choose PHPSpec from the list.

 - In the Run/Debug Configuration: PHPSpec dialog that opens, specify the the tests to run and customize the behavior of the current PHP interpreter by specifying the options and arguments to be passed to the PHP executable file.

 How do I monitor test results?

-PhpStorm shows the results of test execution in the Test Runner tab of the Run Tool Window.
+IntelliJ IDEA shows the results of test execution in the Test Runner tab of the Run Tool Window.
 The tab is divided in 2 main areas.
-In the left-hand area you can drill down through all unit tests to see the succeeded and failed ones.
+In the left-hand area you can drill down through all unit tests to see which ones succeeded and which ones failed.
 In this area you can also filter tests and export results.

-The right-hand area displays the raw PHPSpec output: Use the context menu in the left-hand area to run specific tests or navigate to the source code.
+The right-hand area shows us the raw PHPSpec output: Use the context menu in the left-hand area to run specific tests or navigate to the source code.